 LA JOLLA, CA—The fate of stem cells is determined by series of choices that sequentially narrow their available options until stem cells’ offspring have found their station and purpose in the body.
-Their decisions are guided in part by TET proteins rewriting the epigenome, the regulatory layer of chemical flags that adorn the genome and influence gene activity, report researchers at La Jolla Institute for Allergy and Immunology and UC San Diego.
+Their decisions are guided in part by TET proteins rewriting the epigenome, the regulatory layer of chemical flags that adorn the genome and influence gene activity, report researchers at La Jolla Institute for Immunology and UC San Diego.

 Publishing in this week’s Early Edition of the Proceedings of the National Academies of Science, the study led by LJI professor Anjana Rao, Ph.D., details how TET proteins help stem cells strike the proper balance between developing into neural tissue or taking the heart and muscle route at an early and crucial intersection.